 Sec.
-26-16. - Enforcement and remedies.
+26-14. - Enforcement and remedies.

-(a) A municipal civil infraction citation shall be issued for any violation of this chapter and, in addition, any violation or attempted violation of this chapter or of any condition or requirement adopted pursuant hereto may also be restrained, corrected or abated, as the case may be, by injunction or other appropriate proceeding pursuant to this Code of Ordinances and applicable state law.
-The remedies of the city shall include, but are not limited to, one or more of the following:

-- (1) Issuance of a stop work order for any and all work on any signs; - (2) Issuance of a municipal civil infraction citation; - (3) Bringing an action for an injunction or other order of restraint, abatement, or relief that requires, among other things, the removal of the sign or the elimination of the violation. - (4) Imposing any sanctions that can be imposed by the city under this Code of Ordinances. - (5) In the case of a sign that poses an immediate danger to the public health or safety, taking such measures as are available to the city under the applicable provisions of this Code of Ordinances, the single state construction code, and other applicable state law to have it the sign declared a public hazard or nuisance and obtain its abatement and removal. - (b) The city shall have such other remedies as are and as may from time to time be provided for or allowed by this Code of Ordinances and state applicable law for the violation of the zoning ordinance. - (c) All remedies provided herein shall, to the extent allowed by law, be cumulative for each violation to which they apply.
+- (a) A municipal civil infraction citation shall be issued for any violation of this chapter, in addition, any violation or attempted violation of this chapter or of any condition or requirement adopted pursuant hereto may also be restrained, corrected or abated, as the case may be, by injunction or other appropriate proceeding pursuant to this Code of Ordinances and applicable law.
+The remedies of the city shall include, but are not limited to, one or more of the following: - (1) Issuance of a stop work order for any and all work on any signs; - (2) Issuance of a municipal civil infraction citation; - (3) Bringing an action for an injunction or other order of restraint, abatement, or relief that requires, among other things, the removal of the sign or the elimination of the violation. - (4) Imposing any sanctions that can be imposed by the city under this Code of Ordinances. - (5) In the case of a sign that poses an immediate danger to the public health or safety, taking such measures as are available to the city under the applicable provisions of this Code of Ordinances, the single state construction code, and other applicable law to have the sign declared a public hazard or nuisance and obtain its abatement and removal. - (b) The city shall have such other remedies as are and as may from time to time be provided for or allowed by this Code of Ordinances and applicable law - (c) All remedies provided herein shall, to the extent allowed by law, be cumulative for each violation to which they apply.

 Sec.
-26-17. - Penalties.
+26-15. - Penalties.

-- (a) Violation of any provision of this chapter shall be punishable as provided in Article II, Chapter 20 of the Code of Ordinances of the City of Hillsdale, Michigan. - (b) The owner and if applicable, the tenant or other occupant of any building, structure, premises, or part thereof who commits, participates in, or maintains such violation may be found responsible for a separate offense and subject to the penalties herein provided. - (c) Nothing herein contained shall prevent the city from taking such other lawful action as is necessary to prevent or remedy any violation.
+- (a) Violation of any provision of this chapter shall be punishable as provided in Article II, Chapter 20 of the Code of Ordinances of the City of Hillsdale, Michigan. - (b) The owner and if applicable, the tenant or other occupant of any building, structure, premises, or part thereof who commits, participates in, or maintains such violation may be found responsible for a separate offense and subject to the penalties herein provided.

+(c) Nothing herein contained shall prevent the city from taking such other lawful action as is necessary to prevent or remedy any violation.

 Sec.
-26-18. - Appeals and variances.
-Appeal procedure.
+26-16. - Appeal procedure.